ruokokoski/ruokokoski/README.md

 Welcome to my GitHub profile!

 ### 🌱 About Me
-- 👨‍💻 I’m currently working on my bachelor's thesis in Computer Science.
+- 👨‍💻 I’m currently working on my master's thesis in Data Science.
 - 🌍 I’m based in Kirkkonummi, Finland.
 - 🎓 I hold an M.Sc.(EE) from Helsinki University of Technology and a Lic.Sc.
 (Tech.) from Aalto University.
 I have since transitioned to a new field and am currently pursuing studies at the University of Helsinki.